PLANNING FOR A GREEN MOVE

-I know my posts have been a bit slow lately, but with our move to our new house fast approaching I have had a number of things going on at the moment.
-You think it should be easy for me, as I have done this house moving malarkey a few times, but to be honest it is still one of the most stressful times things to deal with and it is made even worse if I am not organised.
-I’m sure there are a number of you going through the same thing (I feel for you) or are thinking about it, so I have decided to write down a plan and not just keep it to myself, but post it here so others can use it as well and avert a disaster.
+I know my posts have been a bit slow lately, but with our move to our new house I had a number of things going on.
+You think it should be easy for me, as I have done this house moving malarkey a few times, but to be honest it is still one of the most stressful things to deal with and it is made even worse if you are not organised.
+I’m sure there are a number of you going through the same thing (I feel for you) or are thinking about it, so I have decided to write down a plan and not just keep it to myself, but post it here so others can use it and avert a disaster.

 1. Know your dates